 - Labs and quizzes can only be completed in a staffed lab.
-Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - There will be no makeups allowed.
-You will not be permitted to attend another lab section to makeup a missed lab.
+Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - You will not be permitted to attend another lab section to makeup a missed lab.

 You cannot perform the qualitative analysis practical without having completed all prior required qualitative analysis labs.
-Therefore, if you miss one of the qualitative analysis labs, at your next lab session, you will perform the missed qual lab, and do the qual labs in sequence.
-To make up the general unknown, the first practical, you will make that up on the next scheduled lab day, and you will not be able to perform lab 1.
+Therefore, if you miss one of the qualitative analysis labs, there is a schedule for one make-up.
+Any missed qualitative analysis labs must be made up in sequence, and within one week of the absence.

-If you miss one of the remaining 4 labs after Qualitative Analysis, contact Angie Boerger (aboerge@luc.edu) immediately.
+If you miss one of the remaining 4 labs, contact your lab coordinator (Angie Boerger, aboerge@luc.edu, Anna Dygas Holz, adygasholz@luc.ed, or Agnes Orlof,aorlof@luc.ed) immediately.